mkalidev/token-website/README.md

 A modern React-based web application for viewing ERC20 token details and interacting with smart contracts on the Ethereum blockchain.

+## Contract Information

+- **Contract Address**: `0x8909332Dd684c572703F9158039788a3057D0C40`
+- **Token**: Finnacle Token
+- **ABI**: Full contract ABI is implemented and available in the application

 ## Features

-- 🔗 **Wallet Connection**: Connect your MetaMask or other Web3 wallet to interact with the blockchain
+- 🔗 **Wallet Connection**: Connect your wallet using Reown (WalletConnect) - supports MetaMask, WalletConnect, Coinbase Wallet, and more
-- 📊 **Token Details**: View comprehensive information about any ERC20 token including:
+- 📊 **Token Details**: Automatically displays comprehensive token information when wallet is connected:
   - Token name and symbol
   - Decimals
   - Total supply
   - Contract address
-- 🔄 **Contract Interaction**: Interact with smart contracts (coming soon)
+- 📖 **Read Functions**: Automatically fetches and displays all read-only contract functions when wallet connects
+- ✍️ **Write Functions**: Interactive section to execute contract write functions with parameter inputs
 - 🎨 **Modern UI**: Beautiful dark-themed interface built with Tailwind CSS

 ## Tech Stack